Transparency Series I: Diving Into Composable Smart Contracts

 Testing Tools Used by BlockApex

-Our audit team uses a combination of several different tools throughout our auditing process.
+Our audit team uses a combination of several different smart contract auditing tools throughout our auditing process.
 Among these were the testing frameworks Truffle and Ganache.
 These were primarily used to run automated tests, migrate, and interact with the contract so troubleshooting can be done without connecting to any public testnet or mainnet.
 However, both of these have now been largely replaced by Hardhat, another testing framework which has much simpler syntax and is also faster.

 Solidity-coverage and Slither